The Human Truth Foundation

 ...

-The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Hong Kong and The Maldives36.
+The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and The Isle of Man35.
 These countries are worth emulating.
-And, although often through no fault of the average citizen, the worst countries are The Marshall Islands, S. Sudan and Palau36.
+And, although often through no fault of the average citizen, the worst countries are S. Sudan, Angola and Nigeria35.

-The data sets used to calculate points for each country are its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, its adolescent birth rate and its immunizations take-up.
-The regions with the best average results per country are Scandinavia, Asia and The Mediterranean36, whereas the worst are Micronesia, Australasia and Africa36.
+21 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, its adolescent birth rate and its immunizations take-up.
+The regions with the best average results per country are Scandinavia, Europe and The Balkans35, whereas the worst are Africa, Micronesia and Melanesia35.

 For more, see: